andorsk/rk_toolkit/docs/source/rktoolkit.models.rst

 4. Filter Functions
 5. Linkage Functions

-Composed together, these component synethesize an RK-Model.
+Composed together, these independent component modules of the R-K Pipeline can be triggered in sequence to synthesize an R-K Model as a precursor to generating R-K Diagrams.

 .. automodule:: rktoolkit.models.pipeline
    :members: